 To conquer these obstacles, older adults are turning more and more to technology – something that has become especially important during the COVID-19 pandemic, when self-quarantining was essential for seniors.
 As a result, Skype, FaceTime, and Zoom have grown to be household terms, helping enhance bonds even when in-person time together is not a possibility.

 If you’d like to investigate recommendations for enhancing a grandparent/grandchild relationship, let Grace Home Care, the leaders in senior care in Topeka, KS, help!
+We are here for you!
 Our innovative caregiving team can provide safe, accompanied transportation for family visits (regardless of distance!), prepare nutritious meals, and look after housekeeping chores to allow seniors to dedicate quality time to their grandkids, and more.

 Call us any time at 785-286-2273 to discover how an in-home caregiver from Grace Home Care can help older adults live the best possible life.
 Learn about the senior home care Topeka, KS and surrounding areas trust, and request a free consultation, in the comfort of home, today!